yuvrajdomun/yuvrajdomun.github.io/_posts/2028-10-31-DataStrategy.md

-# A Data Strategy: Making Data a first class citizen
+# A Data Strategy: Making Data a first-class citizen

 Data strategy talks about the importance of Data Strategy.
 And list a generic framework that can be used to develop and implement a good data strategy.